 Subscription Version, Number Pool Block and Network Data Download

 When network data (NPA-NXX, NPA-NXX-X or LRN data for service providers) or subscription data or number pool block data is created, modified, or deleted on the NPAC SMS, the data is automatically downloaded from the NPAC SMS to the Local SMS.
 The Local SMS may request that data be recovered using a recovery request that is sent from the Local SMS to the NPAC SMS.
 The Local SMS then receives the data to be recovered in the request response.
 Subscription data to be recovered can be requested based on time range, SWIM recovery, a TN, or a TN range.
-If the “NPAC Customer LSMS EDR Indicator” is set to TRUE in the service provider’s profile on the NPAC SMS, only number pool block data will be sent and no subscription versions with LNP type set to ‘pool’ will be sent.
+No subscription versions with LNP type set to ‘pool’ will be sent.
 Number pool block data to be recovered can be requested by time-range, SWIM recovery, NPA-NXX-X or NPA-NXX-X range.
 Network data to be recovered can be requested based on a time range, SWIM recovery, service provider or all service providers, an NPA-NXX range or all NPA-NXX data, an NPA-NXX-X range or all NPA-NXX-X data, an LRN range or all LRN data, or all network data can be requested.
 If all network data is specified and the “NPAC Customer LSMS NPA-NXX-X Indicator” has been set to TRUE in the service provider’s profile on the NPAC SMS, then NPA-NXX-X object data will be included in the recovery response.

 Service providers can also directly read data they wish to download from the NPAC SMS MIB.